SarahBass/ABC-Pup-Android-Game/README.md

 For example : C_T -> cut, cot or cat would all be excellent answers, but if you are learning short a, we want to focus on that.
 A picture of a cat will appear on their scoreboard when they choose cat, but they will not be penalized for choosing cot or cut.
 An animation of those words (cot, cut) will appear, but they won't earn points.

-Solar system 1: 5 levels -short vowels.
+Solar system 1: 5 levels -short vowels a e i o u.

-Solar system 2: 5 levels - long vowels.
+Solar system 2: 5 levels - long vowels a e i o u.

 Solar system 3: 3 levels - ar, or - r controlled